CloudCommandos/exercises/endgame/collab.md

 Run the following steps on the Proxmox GUI:

 1. `Right-click` on the template and select the `clone` function to deploy a new VM

+1. For migration to work on VM, select `full-clone` function instead of `linked-clone` function

 1. Once the VM is successfully cloned, navigate to the VM's `cloud-init` tab and fill in the necessary information for the creation of a User account